borntofrappe/borntofrappe/playground/Utils/Opengraph Images/README.md

 # Opengraph Images

-A node script to produce the static assets ultimately added in the `<head>` of the document.
-These are created as screenshot using puppeteer.
+This projects sets out to create images for the opengraph standard.
+The images are referenced in the `<head>` of the document, and shown when the specific page is shared on platforms like twitter.

 ## script-static

-Create the `.png` images for the landing page and the blog page.
-These are meant to be included by default in the static folder.
+`script-static` creates the images for the landing page and blog page.
+For both of these pages, the design of the image does not change, which means the images can be included directly in the website.

-## script-multi

-Create `.png` images starting from the presumed frontmatter from a series of blog posts.
-In the **blog** folder you find the script creating the necessary markup with a template file. `index.html` is included to describe the layout and style of the would-be images.

-**Important note**: this script is considerably inefficient.
-For every article, puppeteer injects the page with the necessary markup, which means the browser needs to render as many pages as there are posts.
-This realization leads to the next script.
+Puppeteer launches chromium, loads the markup for the `.html` files in the **static** folder, and takes a screenshot for the pages it finds.

-## script
+## script-multi & script

+Both `script-multi` and `script` create a series of images for a series of presumed articles.
+Since the articles are not known in their number/title/description, it is necessary to have the script run every time the website is built, so the scripts are more of a proof of concept for what is ultimately included in the website.

+The difference between the two boils down to efficiency:

+- in `script-multi` puppeteer launches chromium, loads a web page for the first article, takes a screenshot, and repeats the same sequence for every article.
+Load, screenshot, load screenshot.
+This is considerably inefficient, as the pages share a considerable amount of code – think for instance about the fonts being loaded at every iteration – which leads to the next script

-Create `.png` images from a single page.
-Puppeteer renders the page, and then takes a series of screenshot modifying the `y` coordinate.
+- in `script` puppeteer launches chromium, populates one page with the information for every article, and then takes a screenshot of each one by modifying the `y` coordinate

+In most practical terms: **use the code described in `script.js`**